Software Heritage - Object storage#

 (Press CTRL+C to quit)

 Now we have an API listening on http://0.0.0.0:15003 we can use to store and retrieve objects from.
-I an other terminal:
+In an other terminal, you can import all the files from a local directory in this objstorage:

 ~/swh$ workon swh-objstorage